Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tokens.md

 ### Basis Theory encrypts the data:

 When you tokenize unencrypted data with Basis Theory, we will carefully encrypt the data with industry standard encryption algorithms.
 We ensure the data has been encrypted with a one-time use encryption key, which is then encrypted again and stored within our platform.
-This foundational encryption ensures your data is uniquely encrypted each time a new token is created and we will never mix our customers' encryption keys.
+This foundational encryption ensures your data is uniquely encrypted each time a new token is created.
+We will never mix our customers' encryption keys.
 Your keys are ONLY used for YOUR data, period.

 ## Try it out